Nancy O'Dell: Entertainment Tonight (2011–2019)

 On January 3, 2011, O'Dell joined Entertainment Tonight as a special correspondent, and she succeeded Mary Hart as co-anchor after Hart left the show in May 2011.
-An avid scrapbooker, in 2010 O'Dell partnered with Creative Memories to release her first collection of scrapbooking supplies, the Hummingbird Collection, and her second book, Full of Love: Mom-to-mom Advice for Enriching Families with Simple Photo Albums and Scrapbooking.
+An avid scrapbooker, in 2010 O'Dell partnered with Creative Memories to release her first collection of scrapbooking supplies, the Hummingbird Collection, and her second book, Full of Love: Mom-to-Mom Advice for Enriching Families with Simple Photo Albums and Scrapbooking.

 On August 2, 2019, O'Dell announced on-air that she would be leaving Entertainment Tonight after that day's broadcast.
 She also paid respects to her manager who recently died.

+Crime Exposé with Nancy O'Dell (2024–present)

+In September 2024, O'Dell began hosting and producing the nationally-syndicated true crime series, Crime Exposé with Nancy O'Dell.

 Personal life

 O'Dell was married to Dr. Richard O'Dell from September 30, 1995, to November 4, 2004.
 In 2005, she married Keith Zubchevich.
 O'Dell gave birth to their daughter, Ashby Grace, in June 2007, at Cedars-Sinai Medical Center in Los Angeles.
 She said unexpected and surprising changes happened to her body during the pregnancy that prompted her to write a parenting book, Full of Life.
-She is the Muscular Dystrophy Association's National ALS Ambassador.
+She is one of the Muscular Dystrophy Association's National ALS Ambassadors.
 In September 2016, O'Dell filed for legal separation from Zubchevich and in November 2017, they filed for divorce.

 In May 2013, O'Dell received an Honorary Doctorate of Humanities from Clemson University.
 At the ceremony, she spoke to the graduates, encouraging them to never give up in pursuing their dreams: "I decided that I would rather fail doing something I enjoyed than be successful doing something that would just be a grind [....] my wish for all of you is that you will do the same.
 Be who you are because you'll always be right."